ga4gh/product-process/product-process.md

     3.2 **Criteria**: based on immediately and easily available information (without in-depth study), does the topic, in the group’s opinion, merit further work?
 Does the group support either commencing study preparatory to a new product or updating an existing product?

- 4. In the absence of an existing group that fits the topic well, as defined under [point 2](https://www.ga4gh.org/our-products/development-and-approval-process/#point2), the group should work with GA4GH staff to develop an outreach strategy.
+ 4. <a name="#pointfour">In the absence of an existing group that fits the topic well</a>, as defined under [point 2](#pointtwo), the group should work with GA4GH staff to develop an outreach strategy.
 This should aim to contact individuals or groups likely to have a shared interest.
 This should extend beyond those already involved in GA4GH and actively seek people in a range of geographic locations and working in different contexts (i.e. research, clinic), to the fullest extent possible.

-5. Has the outreach strategy under [point 4](https://www.ga4gh.org/our-products/development-and-approval-process/#point4) been successful enough to proceed?
+5. Has the outreach strategy under [point 4](#pointfour) been successful enough to proceed?
 Has it been possible to gather an appropriate set of people to consider forming a Study Group and, if so, do they wish to proceed to form a Study Group on this topic?

     5.1 **Decision-makers**: GA4GH staff will decide if a suitable group has been formed to consider Study Group formation.
 If not, outreach work can continue, or the topic can be retired.
 If an appropriate set of people has been convened (as judged by GA4GH staff), those people should decide through consensus if a Study Group should be formed, with the decision voiced by the group’s leaders.